Auxiliary Police

 History of the Auxiliary Police

 During the years of World War II it was realized that the number of local law enforcement officers was insufficient to protect our City in the event this area was target of enemy bombs.
 An auxiliary police force was recruited and trained to alleviate this situation.
 In May of 1952 this organization was re-activated with a number of the original members and new ones joining.
-The members of this organization have volunteered their time without pay and have worked many hours to assist the City Police Department.
+Since then, this division of the City Police Department have spent countless hours serving the citizens of Sault Ste.
+Marie.

 To Join the Auxiliary